trougnouf/mthesis-denoise/README.md

 Master thesis on natural image noise removal using Convolutional Neural Networks.
 Works with the Natural Image Noise Dataset to apply to real photographs, using a UNet network architecture by default.

 This repository contains many files from my master thesis.
-It is unnecessarily large for any productive work, and is no longer maintained. **https://github.com/trougnouf/nind-denoise** is a lighter repository which should be closed instead going forward.
+It is unnecessarily large for any productive work, and is no longer maintained. **https://github.com/trougnouf/nind-denoise** is a lighter repository which should be used instead going forward.

 ## test (denoise an image)